mponce0/SystemTools/src-content/representations.md

 ## Representation Dependencies
-In general, is conicbable that after indicating the basis for the representation of a numerical value this would be uniquely determined.
+In general, is concibable that after indicating the basis for the representation of a numerical value this would be uniquely determined.
 This is mostly true in the case of computer representations, but taking into consideration the following:

   * how many bytes are used to represent a particular data type, e.g. an `int`-type can be represented using 4 or 8 bytes depending on